 An app to connect freelancers better, allowing us to network and share ideas.
 We often hear that freelancing is booming in the U.S., and over 40 percent of the working population is expected to be freelance by 2020, but we have no formal way of connecting and grouping together – either by niche expertise or geographic location.
 I'm thinking of a Facebook-type app for freelancers – Freebook!

-–Glenn Carter, the Casual Capitalist
+–Glenn Carter, The Casual Capitalist

 “Freelance Tinder” Service Connection

 An app or website that better connects business owners in smaller cities with freelance writers.
-Small business owners in my area have fantastic products, but very few are doing a great job at taking their business online.
+Small business owners in my area have fantastic products, but very few are doing a great job of taking their business online.
 Right now, most business owners are relying on sites like Craigslist – and that can get sketchy fast.
 It would be great if there was a freelance Tinder.